-Based on information provided by the selling securityholders, the table below sets forth certain information, as of June 16, 2010 unless otherwise noted, regarding the selling securityholders.
+Based on information provided by the selling securityholders, the table below sets forth certain information, as of April 20, 2010 unless otherwise noted, regarding the selling securityholders.

-The shares being offered by the selling securityholders as set forth in the table below are comprised of (a) shares of common stock issuable upon conversion and/or redemption of their shares of Series A preferred stock, referred to below as "offered conversion shares" and (b) shares of common stock issuable upon exercise of their April 2010 warrants, referred to below as "offered warrant shares."
+The shares being offered by the selling securityholders as set forth in the table below are comprised of (a) shares of common stock issuable upon conversion and/or redemption of their shares of Series A preferred stock, referred to below as "offered conversion shares," (b) their pro rata portion of an aggregate maximum of 13,790,623 shares that have been reserved for issuance in the event we elect in the future to make dividend payments on our preferred stock in the form of common stock, referred to below as "future dividend shares," and (c) shares of common stock issuable upon exercise of their April 2010 warrants, referred to below as "offered warrant shares."

-Percentage ownership of common stock is based on 39,993,979 shares of our common stock outstanding as of June 16, 2010.
-In addition, the table below assumes for calculating each selling securityholder's beneficial ownership, both prior to and after this offering, as well as each such selling securityholder's percentage ownership following this offering, that options, warrants and convertible securities held by such securityholder, if any, that are exercisable or convertible within 60 days as of June 16, 2010 have been exercised or converted and the shares underlying them added to the number of shares of our common stock deemed to be outstanding.
+Percentage ownership of common stock is based on 33,584,121 shares of our common stock outstanding as of April 19, 2010.
+In addition, the table below assumes for calculating each selling securityholder's beneficial ownership, both prior to and after this offering, as well as each such selling securityholder's percentage ownership following this offering, that options, warrants and convertible securities held by such securityholder, if any, that are exercisable or convertible within 60 days as of April 20, 2010 have been exercised or converted and the shares underlying them added to the number of shares of our common stock deemed to be outstanding.
 The calculation of each selling securityholder's beneficial ownership and percentage ownership following this offering also assumes that all future dividend sharesincluded in those that may be offered by such selling securityholder (but not, unless otherwise noted, those that may be offered by any other selling securityholder) were issued and added to the number of shares of our common stock deemed to be outstanding.